Jura coffee machine repairs

 Cleaning is all – do that

-Jura spare parts help
+spare parts help

-www.kaffeemaschinendoctor.de Their postage policy at £15 a time is ridiculous for small items and typical of buying from overseas.
-The upside is that the site has pictorial guides to dismantle the Jura as a pdf that Google will translate it.
+You can compare prices with a German coffee machine spares shop at www.kaffeemaschinendoctor.de Their postage policy at £15 a time is ridiculous for small items but typical of my buying experiences from Germany.
+The upside is that the site has pictorial guides and help forums to dismantle the Jura that Google will translate.
 Another site Juradoctor.de also carry lots of spares but don’t seem to ship to my country.

 More help: